Nuestra red de bancos de alimentos está aquí para ayudar Encuentra alimentos y recursos

 Rastreador de legislación sobre el hambre

-Patrocinador (es): California Association of Food Banks, GRACE/End Child Poverty CA
+Patrocinador (es): California Association of Food Banks, Californians Against Waste

-Estado: Referred to the Assembly Committee on Utilities and Energy (hearing 4/23)
+Estado: Referred to Senate Committee on Revenue and Tax

 AB 1049 (Rodriguez) – California Food Assistance Program – Sponsor Deeming

-This bill would remove sponsor deeming from the California Food Assistance Program as part of the Food4All campaign.
+This bill will remove sponsor deeming from the California Food Assistance Program as part of the Food4All campaign.

 Patrocinador (es): Nourish California, Centro de Políticas para Inmigrantes de California